CLI OCR FAQs

 Theoretically yes, but in reality the internal protection scheme restricts that.
 So virtual machines are not allowed to run the CLI OCR.
 It has to be used on a real, physical machine.

-Why? - Yes, ABBYY is concerned about piracy. m(
+Why? - ABBYY is concerned about piracy.

-Note: If you plan to use ABBYY CLI OCR in visualised company server environments, then please contact ABBYY and we will try to find a solution.
+If you plan to use ABBYY CLI OCR in virtualized company server environments, then please contact ABBYY when the order value is bigger than 2.500€ and we will (try to) find a solution.

 Important: If “normal” users can not use the CLI, please check the user rights and test chmod 755 /var/lib/frengine9/.elf